Department of Aerospace and Ocean Engineering

 Blacksburg, VA

-I am an assistant professor at the Virginia Tech Aerospace and Ocean Engineering Department.
+I am an assistant professor in the Kevin T. Crofton Department of Aerospace and Ocean Engineering at Virginia Tech.
 I completed my PhD in Electrical and Computer Engineering at Carnegie Mellon University (CMU).
 Before that, I worked as a research engineer at the Autonomy and Navigation Technology (ANT) Center in the Air Force Institute of Technology (AFIT).
 During that time, I completed my MS in computer engineering.
 As an undergraduate, I studied physics, mathematics, and computer science.

 Cyber-physical systems operate under limits on energy, sensor data quality, communication, and computation.
 Machine learning and artificial intelligence enable new capabilities when deployed on these resource-constrained devices.